"One of the key aspects of the course was the vast spectrum of people I got to interact with – both in terms of geography and experience."

 Populous, where I’m working, has many enthusiastic architects and an encouraging management that is open to innovation.
 It is a growing firm with a lot of interesting opportunities and projects to work on, particularly in sports infrastructure, and convention and exhibition centers.

 The best part about the culture here is the great platform for debate and discussions and the firm’s belief in investing in people, design excellence and innovation (Populous was named Fast Company’s #1 most innovative company in live events).
 It maximizes my potential to learn and grow, and my ability to give back to the firm.

 Our work is not restricted to designing a space, but includes the way people experience these spaces at different points of time.

 While I was studying at IE School of Architecture and Design, one of the key aspect of the course was the vast spectrum of people I got to interact with – both in terms of geography and experience.
 It has equipped me with the abilities required to look at the architecture world from a different lens – a more holistic one.

-The most important take away from the Master in Architectural Management and Design for me was that, in order to be on top of the game today, one needs to constantly reinvent, enjoy the process of learning every day and adapt to the fast changing times.
+The most important take away from the Master in Business for Architecture and Design for me was that, in order to be on top of the game today, one needs to constantly reinvent, enjoy the process of learning every day and adapt to the fast changing times.